 References

-[1] B. E. Jonsson, “Generic ADC FOM classes”, Converter Passion blog, On-line, http://converterpassion.wordpress.com/generic-adc-fom-classes/, Jan., 2011.
+[1] B. E. Jonsson, “Generic ADC FOM classes”, Converter Passion blog, On-line, https://converterpassion.wordpress.com/generic-adc-fom-classes/, Jan., 2011.

-[2] B. E. Jonsson, “Linear-to-logarithmic FOM mapping”, Converter Passion blog, On-line, http://converterpassion.wordpress.com/linear-to-logarithmic-fom/, Jan., 2011.
+[2] B. E. Jonsson, “Linear-to-logarithmic FOM mapping”, Converter Passion blog, On-line, https://converterpassion.wordpress.com/linear-to-logarithmic-fom/, Jan., 2011.

 Pingback: The mother of all ADC FOM | Converter Passion